TommyMart/Data_Visualisation_API/readme.md

 ```events = db.relationship("Event", back_populates="user", cascade="all, delete")```<br>
 ```attending = db.relationship("Attending", back_populates="user", cascade="all, delete")```<br>
 <br>
 Since a user can have zero or many posts, comments, likes, events or attending, this schema passed each of these as lists of dictionaries, so that JSON can be used, when responding to a request.
-Here's an example so you're able to visualise what this looks like for this example for the rest of the models that are analysed for this requirement:
+Here's an example so you're able to visualise what this looks like for this example and for the rest of the models that are analysed for this requirement:

 <img src="DOCS/fetch_a_user.png" alt="Fetch a user" height="70%"/>

 The lists shown in this example can be viewed by clicking on the arrow pointing to the right, this will display any current data the user has created or updated.
-This data could be used on a user homepage to inform them of their recent actions.
+This data could be used on a user homepage to inform a user of their recent actions.

-ERD Changes
+**ERD Changes**

-It was decided to remove the address attribute from the users table that was present in the initial draft ERD, this was decided because there is no valid reasoning for having the address since all communication and ticketing is to be done electronically.
+It was decided to remove the address attribute from the users table that was present in the initial draft ERD, this was decided because there is no valid reasoning for storing a user's address, since all communication is to be done electronically.
 This aligns with the app's stance of sustainability and taking the green option where ever possible.

 ### Posts

 <img src="DOCS/posts_table.png" alt="Posts PSQL table" width="100%"/>

-- id - Intger created by Postgres per entry, Primary Key, and therefore automatically NOT NULL.
+- id - Integer created by Postgres per entry, Primary Key, and therefore is automatically NOT NULL.
 - title - String of alphanumeric characters that must be at least 3 long and NOT NULL.
 - content - String of alphanumeric characters less than 400 long.
 - date - Date format automatically populated by the datetime library.